Chief Executive Officer

 Skills and Attributes

-• Decisiveness combined with a facilitative style and the ability to effectively explain decisions.
+• Decisiveness combined with a collaborative style and the ability to effectively explain decisions, bringing clarity to complex issues.